JesseBausell/hs6PROCESS_SEABASS/README.md

 # hs6PROCESS_SEABASS
-Consistent with up to date protocols and NASA's SEABaSS submission standards, hs6PROCESS_SEABASS processes raw backscattering data (engineering units) sampled in natural water bodies using HOBI Labs Hydroscat-6 Spectral Backscattering Sensor and Fluorometer (hs6). hs6PROCESS_SEABASS should also be compatible with Hydroscat-4 and 2 versions of this instrument.

-This Matlab script processes raw backscattering coefficients, as sampled in natural water bodies using HOBI Labs Hydroscat-6 Backscattering Meter and Fluorometer.
-Although untested, we are confident that hs6PROCESS_SEABASS is also compatible with Hydroscat-4 and Hydroscat-2 data.
-We do point out however that although the number of backscattering channels it can handle is flexible, two fluorescence (fl) channels are hardwired into the hs6PROCESS_SEABASS script.
-Thus raw hs6 data MUST contain two fl channels.
-My code has hardwired wavelengths of the two fl channels as 470 excitation/510 emission (channel 1) and 442 excitation/700 emission (channel 2).
-If these wavelength values are incorrect, user should not worry. hs6PROCESS_SEABASS does not perform any processing steps on fl values, transfering raw values into output files.
-This means that user can simply "correct" fl wavelengths in the Seabass-compatible output files.
+This Matlab script processes raw backscattering coefficients, as sampled in natural water bodies using HOBI Labs Hydroscat-6 Backscattering Meter and Fluorometer (hs6).Consistent with up to date protocols and NASA's SEABaSS submission standards, hs6PROCESS_SEABASS processes raw backscattering data (engineering units) sampled in natural water bodies using hs6. hs6PROCESS_SEABASS is designed to be compatible with Hydroscat-4 (hs4) and Hydroscat-2 (hs2), however it remains untested with these two instrument variants.
+We also point out that, the expectation for two fluorescence (fl) channels is hardcoded into the hs6PROCESS_SEABASS script.
+Thus (uncorrected) input hs6 data MUST contain two fl channels.
+Otherwise it may not work properly.
+The wavelengths of these hardcoded  fl channels are as follows: 470 excitation/510 emission (channel 1) and 442 excitation/700 emission (channel 2).
+Nevertheless, if these wavelength values are incorrect, user should not worry. hs6PROCESS_SEABASS does not perform any processing steps on fl values that require knowing the correct fl wavelengths.
+This means that user can simply "correct" fl wavelengths in the output files after processing.

-hs6PROCESS_SEABASS uses up to date processing protocols (as of June 2019) to process backscattering coefficients, which it outputs as both individual and depth-binned spectra.
+hs6PROCESS_SEABASS uses up to date processing protocols (as of June 2019) to process backscattering coefficients, which it outputs as both individual as well as depth-binned spectra.
 All output data products are formatted as to be consistent with NASA's SeaWiFS Bio-Optical Archive and Storage System (SeaBASS).
 User should run hs6PROCESS_SEABASS AFTER running acs_PROCESS_SEABASS if he/she wishes to synchronize ac-s adn hs6 timestamps.

 Inputs:
 metadata_HeaderFile_hs6.txt - ascii file containing metadata required to process hs6 data Station_#_ACS.fig - matlab figure (.fig) depicting vertical position of ac-s across time (of cast).
-This figure is not physically uploaded into hs6PROCESS_SEABASS, however, the reference point (red dot) and timestamp of reference point (figure title) should be viewed BEFORE running hs6PROCESS_SEABASS so that user can familiarize him/herself with position and timestamp of reference point (see "User Instructions").
+This figure is not physically uploaded into hs6PROCESS_SEABASS, however the reference point (red dot) and timestamp (figure title) indicated in the ac-s figure should be viewed BEFORE running hs6PROCESS_SEABASS.
+This will enable user to familiarize him/herself with the position and timestamp of ac-s reference point before manually inputting them into hs6PROCESS_SEABASS (see "User Instructions").

 Outputs:
-Station_#_bb.txt - Seabass-formatted ascii file containing individual particulate backscattering (bbp) + fl spectra Station_#_bb_bin#.txt* - Seabass-formatted ascii file(s) containing processed & depth-binned bbp spectra
+Station_#_bb.txt - Seabass-formatted ascii file containing individual particulate backscattering (bbp) + fl spectra Station_#_bb_bin#.txt* - Seabass-formatted ascii file(s) containing sigma-corrected and depth-binned bbp spectra, as well as depthb-binned fl spectra

 Required Matlab Scripts and Functions:
 Doxarian_SIGMA.m